prcangija/Proba/README.md

 i've created this just for fun with my friends when we play PES, so we dont need paper and pen to create our tournament

-any question regarding file, feel free to contact me for further explanation (file is on serbian mixed with english)
+any questions regarding file, feel free to contact me for further explanation (file is on serbian mixed with english)